Divine Energies

 • Daley, Brian.
 2013.
 Light on the Mountain: Greek Patristic and Byzantine Homilies on the Transfiguration of the Lord.
 Yonkers, NY: St Vladimir’s Seminary Press.

 • de Vries, Pieter.
 2016.
-The Kavod of Yhwh in the Old Testament – with Particular Reference to the Book of Ezekiel.
+The Kavod of Yhwh in the Old Testament – With Particular Reference to the Book of Ezekiel.
 Leiden/Boston: Brill.

 • Deely, John N. 2001.
 Four Ages of Understanding: The First Postmodern Survey of Philosophy from Ancient Times to the Turn of the Twenty-First Century.
 Toronto/London: University of Toronto Press.